Science and technology come to life at the CART Summer Academy

 How much space is available?
 Space is limited

 What labs are available?
-Students can choose from: Builders’ Workshop, Drama & Performance Art, Game Design, Lemonade Stand Microbusiness, Mini-Med School, Movie Magic, Optical Illusions, Robotics
+2020 Labs may include – Builders’ Workshop, Game Design, Mini-Med School, Movie Magic, Robotics, Lemonade Stand – Microbusiness

 Who/how can I pay?
 We take checks (Payable to CART) or cash, Debit and Credit cards.